 • Immunology

-• Bio-Repository
+• Biorepository

 Here we aim to:

-• Provide guideline to developing a Bio-Repository
+• Provide guidelines to developing a Biorepository.

-• Explore the regulations linked to operating a Bio-Repository
+• Explore the regulations linked to operating a Biorepository.

-• Identify existing Bio-Repositories in LMIC
+• Identify existing Bio-Repositories in LMICs.

 Guidelines:

-• ISBER ( International Society for Biological and Environmental Repositories) Best Practices for Repositories
+• ISBER (International Society for Biological and Environmental Repositories) Best Practices for Repositories

 • OECD Guidelines on Human Biobanks and Genetic Research Databases